 The primary goal of follow-up care post successful treatment is to check for any possible recurrence.
 Head and neck cancers can be unpredictable; hence, proper follow-up check-ups are vital even after successful treatment and cure.
 A doctor who is familiar with your medical history will be able to guide you with personalized information regarding your risk of disease recurrence during follow-up check-ups.

 The doctor may ask you different questions to evaluate your health condition.
 Depending on your disease condition’s type, stage, and gravity during the initial diagnosis and treatment, the doctor may prescribe various medical tests (blood/urine/imaging tests) and scans.

 Suppose a person has had any of these cancers and uses tobacco at present.
 In that case, it is crucial to evaluate them closely to detect any possibility of second cancers that may develop in the esophagus, lungs, or any other locations in the neck or head region.
 People can even join clinical trials to prevent such second cancers or other diseases from occurring in the body.

 Survivors can get triggered by anxiety and stress while coming for follow-up check-ups and waiting for the test results.
-They will be constantly worried about cancer recurring again in the body.
-In such cases, survivors are encouraged to openly communicate their fears with their doctor, who will help them get the necessary support.
+They can be anxious about cancer recurring again in the body.
+And so, the survivors must openly communicate their fears with their doctors, who will help them get the necessary support.